 First Year Programs & Orientation

-New students who cannot attend Summer Advising in June are required to attend the make-up Summer Advising day on Wednesday, August 20, where you will attend some of the sessions from the program in June.
+You must also attend the make-up Summer Advising day on Wednesday, August 20, where you will attend some of the sessions from the program in June.
 You will check in and move into your residence hall that day instead of Thursday, August 21.

 In the meantime, I’m sure new students are wondering about the transition from high school student to college student and are thinking more deeply about the meaning and value of a liberal arts education.
 I recommend